 Public and private travel times to services such as doctors' surgeries are higher than the Wales average in every category except one.
 While unsurprising in a rural county, these times are a concern when considering its number of elderly residents and inadequate public transport.
+In the engagement responses, better public transport came out strongly as something that would improve the area where people live.

 Only 4% of people in the county commute to work using public transport.
-Six out of ten of drivers say that they would switch to public transport if its quality improved.36 In addition to the potential positive effect on well-being, this would also have benefits for the environment.
-Currently, only 1% of people in commute to work by cycling.
-Significant investment is being made in active travel, however, the rural nature of the county makes this more difficult.37 increase in future years, with plans to phase out the sale of petrol and diesel cars by 2030.
-The council has installed chargers in several car parks across Monmouthshire and data shows they are being well used.38
+Six out of ten of drivers say that they would switch to public transport if its quality improved.
+In addition to the potential positive effect on well-being, this would also have benefits for the environment.
+Currently, only

+1% of people in commute to work by cycling.
+Significant investment is being made in active travel, however, the rural nature of the county makes this more difficult.

 Nearly 70,000 vehicles are registered in Monmouthshire reflecting the challenges of using public transport or walking and cycling in a rural county.
-The costs of owning a vehicle are likely to
+The costs of owning a vehicle are likely to increase in future years, with plans to phase out the sale of petrol and diesel cars by 2030.
+The council has installed chargers in several car parks across Monmouthshire and data shows they are being well used.